-Fusco started all seven games for the Falcons this season and didn't even miss a single snap entering Monday's game, in which Fusco went down in the second quarter and was replaced by Ben Garland.
-Look for Atlanta to move the veteran to injured reserve sooner than later.
+Fusco started all seven games for the Falcons this season and didn't miss a single snap entering Monday's game.
+He went down in the second quarter with the ankle injury and was replaced by Ben Garland.
+Look for Atlanta to move the veteran to injured reserve soon.

-The Falcons appear to be approaching this situation with a fair amount caution unwilling to risk losing Fusco for a longer period of time than necessary.
-Zac Kerin figures to be the right guard during Fusco's temporary absence.
+The Falcons appear to be approaching this situation with a fair amount of caution, naturally unwilling to risk losing Fusco for a longer period of time than necessary.
+Zac Kerin figures to fill in at right guard during Fusco's temporary absence.

 It's unclear as to how serious Fusco's ankle issue is at the moment.
 Whether he's able to return to the contest will likely hinge on the decision of the medical staff.
 We'll likely garner a more clear understanding of his status following the contest.
 In the meantime, Zac Kerin appears to be the next man up.